noteed/nginx-hackage/README.md

     https://hackage.haskell.org/packages/archive/00-index.tar.gz

 The second location is a redirect to the first one.
 I guess it is necessary for older cabal-install versions.
 Note that HTTP is available too.
+HTTP is actually a necessity for `cabal-install`.

 That file is roughly 7.1 M. The structure of the index is as follow: